j0achim/Goal-Oriented-Action-Planner/README.md

                 The planner will only evaluate actions that have effects matching desired state, enabling us to build rich trees (plans) of actions and goals.

-                Goals can have multiple desired states if you want to have "similar" goals with totally different outcome.
+                Goals can have multiple desired states if you want to have "similar" goals with different outcome.
         --]]
         local module = goap.Goal.new("kill player", {enemyDead = true})